Stup702/Stup702/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me NaN
 - 😄 Pronouns: HeHeHe
-- ⚡ Fun fact: Veryy Punny
+- ⚡ Fun fact: Very Punny & Master Procrastinator

 <!---
 Stup702/Stup702 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.